Who to report chemical spray drift to

 Aquaculture fish kill

-Phone Biosecurity Queensland on 13 25 23 to report an agricultural chemical misuse or spray drift incident causing an aquaculture fish kill (a large number of fish or crustacea, such as crayfish, killed within a short period in a hatchery).
+Phone Biosecurity Queensland on 13 25 23 to report an agricultural chemical misuse incident causing an aquaculture fish kill (a large number of fish or crustacea, such as crayfish, killed within a short period in a hatchery).

 If you are unsure whether the incident is aquaculture-related, phone EHP on 1300 130 372.
 EHP will refer the matter to Biosecurity Queensland if it is aquaculture-related.